xyngular/py-guards/docs/index.md

 # Overview

-Various objects that allow for sentinel-like guards for various purposes, including:
+Various objects that allow for sentinel-like xsentinels for various purposes, including:

 - Easily create your own custom singletons/sentinels.
 - Use pre-created ones, such as: